luckeez/siv-project-tennis/README.md

 # Introduction

-The goal of this project is to build a python script to analyze a tennis video, to track the tennis ball, detect players and identify shots.
-This work is based on a previous existent work, actually being an enhancement of it [CIT](apowdk).
+The goal of this project is to build a python script to analyze a tennis video, to track the tennis ball, detect players and identify shots, using standard video processing techniques and a just little bit of ML (yolo).
+This work is based on a previous [existent work](https://github.com/DinosaurMauricio/tennis-ball-isv), actually being an enhancement of it.
 The script keeps previous obtained results, adjusts some of them and performs new computations to a deeper analysis of the tennis video.

 # Pre-existing features